 Below you will find the common types of agreements that LSU enters into as well as our standard template for each.
 Please consult with the Program Manager for any questions regarding these templates or other agreements.

-A FX agreement establishes the conditions, requirements and protections for faculty at LSU and/or partner institutions who wish to serve as an exchange professor or guest research scholar.
+An FX agreement establishes the conditions, requirements, and protections for a member of faculty at LSU and/or a partner institution who wishes to serve as an exchange professor or a guest research scholar.

 - Requires consent and active involvement of department chair

 - Does not require reciprocity